Low-Complexity Monitoring and Compensation of Transceiver IQ Imbalance by Multi-dimensional Architecture for Dual-Polarization 16 Quadrature Amplitude Modulation: Introduction

 Therefore, some IQ skew monitor algorithms based on a clock recovery algorithm were proposed.
-References \cite{ref11,ref18,ref35} use a digital Godard’s phase detector (Godard’s PD) to monitor the transceiver’s IQ skew.
-References \cite{ref12,ref13} propose a robust receiver IQ skew monitoring scheme using a modified Godard’s PD algorithm tailored for non-integer oversampling receivers.
-References \cite{ref14,ref15,ref16} propose a receiver IQ skew monitoring scheme using a modified Gardner’s phase detector (Gardner’s PD) algorithm or an absolute phase detector algorithm.
+Reference \cite{ref11,ref12,ref13,ref18,ref35} use a digital Godard’s phase detector (Godard’s PD) to monitor the transceiver’s IQ skew.
+Reference \cite{ref14,ref15,ref16} propose receiver IQ skew tolarent scheme using a modified Gardner’s phase detector (Gardner’s PD) algorithm.
 In general, Gardner’s PD is better than Godard’s PD because Gardner’s PD doesn’t require the extra FFT.
-However, the IQ skew monitor based on Gardner’s PD algorithm is suitable only for short fiber transmission length due to fiber polarization mode dispersion (PMD) and chromatic dispersion (CD).
-When the signal polarization rotation (SOP) angle crosses 42.5$^\circ$ and the differential group delay (DGD) is 1/2 symbol period \cite{ref11,ref18}, the algorithms will fail in Gardner’s PD algorithms \cite{ref17}.
-The skew monitor using Gardner’s PD is influenced by CD compensation, which will be studied in subsequent content.
+However, the IQ skew monitor based on Gardner’s PD algorithm is suitable only for short fiber transmission length due to fiber polarization mode dispersion (PMD) and chromatic dispersion (CD) compensation algorithm.
+When the signal polarization rotation (SOP) angle crosses 42.5$^\circ$ and the differential group delay (DGD) is 1/2 symbol period, the skew estimation will fail in Gardner’s PD algorithms \cite{ref11,ref18,ref17}.
+Furthermore, the skew monitor using Gardner’s PD is influenced by CD compensation.
+The reason is thar Rx IQ skew are added to a signal after accumulation of CD, but when CD compensation is performed first, the IQ skew become mixed in a complicated way.
 Some methods estimate the IQ imbalance based on data-aid.
-Reference \cite{ref6} uses the concatenation of the pure real and imaginary sequences in the time domain to estimate the transceiver IQ skew.
-Reference\cite{ref7} proposed a scheme based on cross-power-spectrum analysis for IQ imperfections.
-The proposed cross-power-spectrum scheme exhibits up to ±200 ps for the skew of the coherent optical transceivers.
-To achieve wide-range IQ skew calibration simultaneously, Reference\cite{ref8} studies propose utilizing the cross-correlation of time domain signals to extract delay information.
+Reference \cite{ref6,ref7,ref8} are able to achieve wide-range IQ skew calibration simultaneously based training symbols.